OnyxTao/madcolor/readme.md

 to show up against white).
 Currently, this is an arbitrary limit.
 Writes a &lt;div&gt; with the colorized text to STDOUT.

+`madcolor` can also take input from a file, and write it to a file.
+The `--paste` option will write the output to the clipboard, if supported.

 Unless `--invent` is specified, the random colors are selected from a preexisting list of HTML colors (presently the websafe colors &amp; PANTONE colors-of-the-year approximations)